OctopusDeploy/docs/docs/api-and-integration/metadata/index.md

 There is an entry per release and it includes the release notes and the metadata for each of the packages in that release.

-The following example uses these variables to generate the HTML body for the Octopus email step.
+The following example uses these variables to generate the HTML body for the Octopus email step:

 ```html
 Here are the notes:<br/>